This list has been adapted from my original post on my 2013 goals which contains the framework I used to establish them.

 - spend one weekend every 2 months completely unplugged.
 Completed Jan 18-20, did one day in April.
 Need to be more diligent

-- travel to 2 new countries (Leaving for China Monday)
+- travel to 2 new countries (China, Brazil in Sept)

 - Start an annual party that benefits charity with friends (1 parties in planning)